EVEN WARMER SEPTEMBER WEATHER...

 Your First Alert Weather Forecast:

-Another serving of sunny skies, dry air, and a gentle southeast breeze will cause temperatures to rise rapidly throughout the day.
+Another serving of sunny skies, dry air, and a gentle southeast breeze has caused temperatures to rise rapidly throughout the day.
 High temperatures will vary from around 70 degrees near the lakeshore, to about 80 degrees southwest of the Fox Cities.
 Any way you slice it, our temperatures will be nearly 10 degrees warmer than normal for the end of September.

 Temperatures will continue to rise over the next few days.
 By the time we reach Friday, which is the first day of October, we may have highs around 80 degrees in the Fox Valley.